dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Another day of working through the e-book Python Basics: A Practical Introduction to Python 3, through 8.3

 **Thoughts:** First part of the Chapter 8 went smooth, but started slowing up when I hit 8.3.
 Going to work more on it tomorrow!

+### Day 58: 30 Aug 2019

+**Today's Progress**: Switched it today and worked through an article about connecting to Twitch and Twilio

+**Thoughts:** A bit frustrating because the article had a bug in the code.
+Got it worked out and it ran!